Hume Band vs Whoop: I Wore Both for Months

 App Interface and Insights

-The Whoop app is polished, data-rich, and community-driven — but requires an ongoing subscription.
+The Whoop app is polished, data-rich and community-driven, but requires an ongoing subscription.
 The Hume app is clean and simple, with weekly scores and clear longevity insights.
+This is part of why I recommend Hume for people who want to understand their health without drowning in numbers.
 Importantly, Hume does not lock core data behind a paywall, while Whoop does.

 Form Factor and Comfort

-At just 8.6 grams, Hume is one of the lightest wearables on the market, making it exceptionally comfortable for 24/7 wear.
-Whoop is bulkier at 26.5 grams but offers greater durability, band customization, and even clothing integration for alternative wearing options.
+Hume is one of the lightest wearables on the market at around 8.6 grams, making it exceptionally comfortable for 24/7 wear.
+The 2.0 keeps that lightweight feel and adds an upgraded UltraLux strap that is positioned as a more premium material.
+Whoop is bulkier at around 26 grams but offers greater durability, band customization and even clothing integration for alternative wearing options.
+For overnight wear and all-day comfort, especially if you sleep on your side, the lighter Hume has the edge.

 Compatibility and Integrations